Inclusive Design Challenge

 Liability and Insurance Requirements

 By registering and entering a submission, each participant agrees to assume any and all risks and waive claims against the Federal Government and its related entities, except in the case of willful misconduct, for any injury, death, damage, or loss of property, revenue, or profits, whether direct, indirect, or consequential, arising from their participation in this competition, whether the injury, death, damage, or loss arises through negligence or otherwise.
-By registering and entering a submission, each participant further represents and warrants that it possesses sufficient liability insurance or financial resources to cover claims by a third party for death, bodily injury, or property damage or loss resulting from any activity it carries out in connection with its participation in this competition, or claims by the Federal Government for damage or loss to government property resulting from such an activity.
+By registering and entering a submission, each participant further represents and warrants that it possesses sufficient liability insurance or financial resources, to the extent permitted by applicable law, to cover claims by a third party for death, bodily injury, or property damage or loss resulting from any activity it carries out in connection with its participation in this competition, or claims by the Federal Government for damage or loss to government property resulting from such an activity.
 Competition winners shall be prepared to demonstrate proof of insurance or financial responsibility in the event DOT deems it necessary.